 For ease of understanding, the journal entries should be as follows:

-1.1 Case of Past Service Cost
+1. If a Past Service Cost

-Past Service Cost 15
+- DR Past Service Cost 15

-To End of Service Benefit liability 15
+- CR End of Service Benefit liability 15

 This will ensure that the opening book liability in the year of adoption is the same as the actuarial liability.